zuriely/attendance/README.md

 Sessions can be configured to allow students to record their own attendance and a range of different reports are available.

 #QR
-You can now also scan a QR code presence that changes every few seconds and is encrypted
+You can now also scan a QR code that changes every few seconds and is encrypted